Riemannujan/tropical_cryptography/README.md

 - *Remarks on a tropical key exchange system, 2020* by D. Rudy and C. Monico: `tropical_semidirect_product_attack.sage`.
 - *A closer look at the tropical cryptography, 2020* by S. Isaac and D. Kahrobaei: their implementation is available at https://github.com/steveisaac/TropicalCryptography.

-A last file `tropical_algebra.sage` contains the implementation of general functions required for most of our programs.
+A last file `tropical_class.sage` contains the implementation of general functions required for most of our programs.

 A. Herledan Le Merdy and C. Foucault